scality/metalk8s/docs/installation/enable_ip_ip.rst

 IP-in-IP_ is needed for any network which enforces source and destination fields of IP packets to correspond to the MAC address(es).

-To configure IP-in-IP_ encapsulation for all communications, run the following command:
+To configure IP-in-IP_ encapsulation for all communications, refer to the :ref:`Bootstrap Configuration` section.

+If the cluster is already deployed, use the following command:

 .. code-block:: shell